Singaporean Mandarin: Phonology and tones

 The phonology and tones of Singaporean Mandarin are generally similar to that of Standard Mandarin.
 There are 4 tones similar to those in Standard Mandarin, but Erhua (儿化, -er finals) and the neutral tone (轻声, lit. 'light tone') are generally absent in Singaporean Mandarin.

 The earliest development of Singaporean Mandarin includes the old Beijing phonology (老国音), followed by new Beijing phonology (新国音) and then finally Hanyu Pinyin of mainland China.
-In its initial development, Singaporean Mandarin was highly influenced by the Ru sheng (入聲, checked tones or "5th tones") from other Chinese varieties.
+In its initial development, Singaporean Mandarin was highly influenced by the ru sheng (入声, checked tone or 5th tone) from other Chinese varieties.
 As such, the 5th tone did appear in earlier Singaporean Mandarin.
 The characteristics of the 5th tone are as follows: